-The COVID-19 virus is having a significant impact on communities around the world, including those which Right To Play serves.
-91% of the word’s student population is currently out of school.
+The COVID-19 virus had a significant impact on communities around the world, including those which Right To Play serves.
+During the pandemic, 91% of the word’s student population was out of school.
 The children we work with are some of the most vulnerable and are particularly susceptible to the effects of a crisis like this one.
 It is vital that we continue to be there for them now and in the future.

 - Share valuable updates through radio and television ads, reaching millions of families around Africa, Asia and the Middle East.

 - Deliver customized play-to-learn-at-home packets for families to encourage free play, conflict resolution and health and well-being.

 - Engage local governments and community leaders to create and disseminate child-friendly information through door-to-door communications and PSAs.